nixworks/public/news/2011/08/25/index.md

 ##### Syria
 ### [Gunmen attack prominent Syrian political cartoonist Ali Farzat, beating him badly and breaking both of his hands, with the beating believed to be related to cartoons critical of President of Syria Bashar Assad and his family. ](/news/2011/08/25/gunmen-attack-prominent-syrian-political-cartoonist-ali-farzat-beating-him-badly-and-breaking-both-of-his-hands-with-the-beating-believed.md)
-_Context: political cartoonist, Ali Farzat, President, Syria, Bashar Assad's_
+_Context: Syria, Ali Farzat, President, political cartoonist, Bashar Assad's_

 ##### Berkshire Hathaway Inc.
 ### [Berkshire Hathaway, the conglomerate headed by Warren Buffett, announces a plan to invest $5 billion in Bank of America. ](/news/2011/08/25/berkshire-hathaway-the-conglomerate-headed-by-warren-buffett-announces-a-plan-to-invest-5-billion-in-bank-of-america.md)
-_Context: Bank of America, Berkshire Hathaway Inc., Warren Buffett_
+_Context: Bank of America, Warren Buffett, Berkshire Hathaway Inc._

 ##### Zimbabwe
 ### [At least 19 people are feared dead in Zimbabwe after a haulage truck and bus collide ](/news/2011/08/25/at-least-19-people-are-feared-dead-in-zimbabwe-after-a-haulage-truck-and-bus-collide.md)